 Armbar from Side Control

-The side control armbar exists with many variations; all of them will probably help you end a fight.
-So, what are the needed steps to finish this arm joint lock from side control properly?
+The side control armbar has many variations, which will probably help you end a fight.
+So, what steps are needed to finish this arm joint lock from side control properly?

-In the following video, Lachlan Giles teaches the full process of correctly finishing the far armbar from the BJJ side control.
+In the following video, Lachlan Giles teaches the correct finishing of the far armbar from the BJJ side control.
 Have fun!

 Arm bar from Butterfly Guard